- Middle States Association of Colleges and Schools

-FAA Institutional Authority to Certify its graduates for an Airline Transport Pilot (ATO) Certificate with Reduced Aeronautical Experience
+- FAA Institutional Authority to Certify its graduates for an Airline Transport Pilot (ATP) Certificate with Reduced Aeronautical Experience

 The Aviation Accreditation Board International (AABI) is a nonprofit 501 (C) (3) organization that meets twice a year and sets standards for all aerospace programs taught in colleges and universities around the United States and around the world.